Soname-Solutions/salmon/docs/configuration.md

 | `monitoring_groups.json` | Defines all resources to be monitored, grouped logically. |
 | `recipients.json`        | Specifies recipients for alerts and daily digest reports, along with their subscriptions to monitoring groups. |
 | `replacements.json`      | [Optional] Contains a replacements list for placeholders in other configuration files. |

-#### Quick Start <a name="quick-start"></a>

-Before the deployment:
-* **Prepare Configuration Files**: Sample configurations serving as templates are located at the `/config/sample_settings` directory.
-Copy these templates to the `/config/settings` directory if necessary and fill in the required values as per your requirements (refer to [Configuration Steps](#configuration-steps)).

-The configuration files from the `/config/settings` directory are deployed as a part of the AWS CDK deployment process:
-* Configuration files are validated and automatically uploaded to the AWS S3 bucket `s3-salmon-settings-<<stage-name>>`.
-* The CDK project references these settings from the S3 bucket during runtime, utilizing the configurations to set up the necessary infrastructure.
-> **NOTE:**
-> If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes to the S3 bucket (refer to [Deployment and installation](deployment.md) for more details).

 ## Configuration Steps